P. J. Joseph: As Home Minister (1978)

 Joseph's first time as a Minister was in 1978 as Home Minister in A. K. Antony's ministry.
 He served this role for nearly 8 months.
 He resigned the position for his colleague K.M Mani.

 As Revenue minister (1981-1987)

 Since 1981 Joseph became Revenue minister in K. Karunakaran's ministry.
 Joseph was Revenue minister between 1981 and 1982 and 1982–1987.

 As Education minister (1996-2001)

 In E. K. Nayanar's ministry between (1996 and 2001) Joseph was Education minister.
+He was instrumental in delinking Pre Degree from Colleges and merged with School Education as +2.

 PWD minister (2006-2010)

 He was short-term PWD minister in V. S. Achuthanandan's ministry in 2006 and 2010.
 He resigned twice.
 The first time he was accused of misbehaviour with a lady co-passenger.
 He was acquitted by the court.
 The second time was for leaving Left Democratic Front for united Kerala congress.
 It was after 23 years, Joseph's party again merged with Kerala Congress (M) and an alliance member of United Democratic Front (UDF).